openresty/lua-nginx-module/README.markdown

 ------------------------
 * **Context:** `rewrite_by_lua*`, `access_by_lua*`, `content_by_lua*`

 Returns a Lua table holds all of the current request's POST query arguments.
+It's required to turn on the `lua_need_request_body` directive, or a Lua exception will be thrown.

 Here's an example,